Fast, exact (but unstable) spin spherical harmonic transforms: Mathematical background

 \subsection{Wigner functions}

 We describe here representations of the three-dimensional rotation group \sothree.
 Any rotation $\eul\in\sothree$ is uniquely defined by the Euler angles $\eul=(\euls)$, where $\eula\in[0,2\pi)$, $\eulb\in[0,\pi]$ and $\eulc\in[0,2\pi)$.
-We adopt the $zyz$ Euler convention corresponding to the rotation of a physical body in a fixed coordinate system about the $z$, $y$ and $z$ axes by \eulc, \eulb\ and \eula\ respectively.
-The Wigner \mbox{$\dmatbig$-functions} \Dlmnp\ are the matrix elements of the irreducible unitary representation of the rotation group \sothree.
-Moreover, by the Peter-Weyl theorem on compact groups the matrix elements \Dlmn\ also form an orthogonal basis on $\ltwo(\sothree,\deul{\eul})$, where $\deul{\eul}=\sin\eulb \dx\eula \dx\eulb \dx \eulc$ is the invariant measure on the rotation group.
+We adopt the $zyz$ Euler convention corresponding to the right-handed rotation of a physical body in a fixed coordinate system about the $z$, $y$ and $z$ axes by \eulc, \eulb\ and \eula\ respectively (since the axes remain fixed, two rotations about the $z$ axis are performed).
+The Wigner \mbox{$\dmatbig$-functions} \Dlmnp, with natural $\el\in\naturals$ and integer $\m,\n\in\integers$ satisfying $|\m|,|\n|\leq\el$, are the matrix elements of the irreducible unitary representation of the rotation group \sothree.
+Moreover, the matrix elements \Dlmn\ also form an orthogonal basis on $\ltwo(\sothree,\deul{\eul})$, where $\deul{\eul}=\sin\eulb \dx\eula \dx\eulb \dx \eulc$ is the invariant measure on the rotation group.
 The orthogonality and completeness relations for the Wigner \dmatbig-functions read

 and